Dominic Thiem: 2011–13: ATP debut and first ATP win

 Thiem turned pro in 2011, mainly competing in ITF Futures events and making his ATP main draw debut after he received wild cards to the main draw of Kitzbühel, Bangkok and Vienna.
-In Vienna, Thiem recorded his first ATP win over compatriot Thomas Muster, a former world No. 1 who had come back from retirement in 2010 after an 11 year break, before losing to Steve Darcis in the second round.
+In Vienna, Thiem recorded his first ATP win over compatriot Thomas Muster, a former world No. 1 who had come back from retirement in 2010 after an 11-year break, before losing to Steve Darcis in the second round.
+As of February 2026 it is the largest age gap matchup in ATP Tour history (25 years and 11 months).
 In 2012, Thiem continued to compete mainly at Futures level, going 34–15 in matches with three titles.
 He received a wild card to Vienna for a second time, defeating Lukáš Lacko, before losing to Marinko Matosevic in the second round.

 In 2013 Thiem competed in Futures and ATP Challengers, while also receiving wild cards at ATP Tour level to his home events in Kitzbühel and Vienna.
 In Kitzbühel he made it through to the quarterfinals by defeating the fourth seed Jürgen Melzer in the second round.
 He lost in the quarterfinals to Albert Montañés in straight sets.
 At the Vienna Open, Thiem reached his second quarterfinal of the year losing to the top seed, Jo-Wilfried Tsonga, in a close three-set match.